-As part of his research on the effectiveness of storytelling, Paul has personally interviewed over 250 CEOs, executives, leaders, and salespeople in 25 countries, documenting over 2,000 individual stories.
-Leveraging those stories and interviews, Paul identified the components of effective storytelling, and developed templates and tools to apply them in practice.
-His work has been featured in The Wall Street Journal, Inc. Magazine, Time, Forbes, Fast Company, The Washington Post, PR News, and Success Magazine, among others.
+As part of his research on the effectiveness of storytelling, Paul has personally interviewed over 300 CEOs and executives in 25 countries, and documented over 3,000 individual business stories.
+That’s allowed him to reverse engineer what works in storytelling and what doesn’t.
+His work has been featured in The Wall Street Journal, Fast Company, Inc. Magazine, Time, Forbes, and Success Magazine, among others.

-“I spent the first 24 years after college following a safe and traditional corporate career path.
+“I spent the first 24 years after college following the safe, traditional corporate career path.
 Then I did something crazy.
 And it was the best decision of my life.

-After two years as a consultant with Arthur Andersen (now Accenture), and two years in business school (The Wharton School at U. of Penn), I spent 20 years in progressively higher levels of management at The Procter & Gamble Company, ultimately as head of consumer research for a $6 billion global business.
+First, I spent two years as a consultant with Arthur Andersen (now Accenture).
+Next, I spent two years in business school (The Wharton School at U. of Penn).
+Then, I spent 20 years in progressively higher levels of management at The Procter & Gamble Company.
+Ultimately, I served as head of consumer research for a $6 billion global business.
 (That’s not the crazy part).

-I spent many of those years studying the art and science of leadership, communication, selling, and character.
-And I’ve spent the last 7 years specifically studying the practice of storytelling.
-For that, I personally interviewed hundreds of people from dozens of countries around the world, including CEOs, statisticians, teachers, fighter pilots, engineers, bankers, comedians, nurses, sales people, politicians, consultants and scientists.
-I was looking for those profound moments of clarity in their careers and personal lives where they learned an absolutely essential lesson — one worthy of passing along to the next generation of management, or the next generation of humanity.
+During that time, I spent many of those years studying the art and science of leadership, communication, selling, and character.
+And I’ve spent the last 10 years specifically studying the practice of storytelling.
+For that, I personally interviewed hundreds of people from dozens of countries around the world.
+These people had different jobs, ranging from CEOs to comedians, and everything in between.
+I looked for those profound moments of clarity in their careers and personal lives where they learned an absolutely essential lesson.
+That essential lesson had to be worthy of passing along to the next generation of management and humanity.

 What I found amazed me.
-In fact, it amazed me so much (and this is the crazy part) that I quit my job to dedicate my full-time efforts to sharing those lessons and coaching leaders in the art and science of business storytelling.
-(Listen to the story of that hard decision here.)
+In fact, it amazed me so much (and this is the crazy part) that I quit my job to dedicate my full-time efforts to sharing those lessons.
+I also started coaching leaders in the art and science of business storytelling.
+(You can read more about how I made that difficult decision here and how I found the courage to actually go through with it here.)

-But after documenting thousands of stories along the way I learned something else.
-That is that how to identify and craft an effective and compelling story.
-So when I’m not speaking or writing, I help companies and their leaders craft their corporate stories, or teaching workshops and seminars on the art and science of storytelling and leadership so you and your team can be more effective leaders.
+But after documenting thousands of stories along the way I learned something else: how to identify and craft an effective and compelling story.
+So when I’m not speaking or writing, I help companies and their leaders craft their corporate stories.
+Or I teach workshops and seminars on the art and science of storytelling and leadership so you and your team can be more effective leaders.